zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab1.md

 ## Objectives

 In this first lab, we will prepare our work environment and create our lab resources using Terraform script.
+In case if you are running this lab in your existing tenancy, **make sure** you have following compute quotas and resources available to use:

+1. ATP for Target database - 1 OCPU, 1 TB storage
+2. Virtual Machine for Source Database - VM.StandardE2.1
+3. Virtual Machine for Goldengate Postgresql - VM.Standard2.1
+4. Virtual Machine for Goldengate Microservices - VM.Standard2.1

 ## **Step 1**: Clone lab repository